isomerpages/nrf-create/_galleries/Video/CREATE Mobility Symposium 2020 (part 1).md

 ![](/images/default%20(8).jpg)
 01 Dec 2020

-Welcome remarks of the CREATE Mobility Symposium 2020, co-organised by SMART, TUMCREATE and SE...
+Welcome remarks of the CREATE Mobility Symposium 2020, co-organised by SMART, TUMCREATE and SEC.